Steven Anthony Lawrence

 Steven Anthony Lawrence is an American actor.
 He is best known for his recurring role as Bernard "Beans" Aranguren in the hit Disney Channel Original Series Even Stevens (2001–2003).
-He also notably appeared in movie roles such as The Cat in the Hat (2003) and Kicking & Screaming (2005).
+He also appeared in movie roles including The Cat in the Hat (2003) and Kicking & Screaming (2005).

 Career

-Besides his role in Even Stevens, Lawrence's other television credits include That's So Raven, Married... with Children, ER, Frasier, and The Amanda Show, among others.
-He has also appeared in the feature films Cheaper by the Dozen, Kicking & Screaming, Rebound, and Jay and Silent Bob Strike Back (in a deleted scene).
-He's appeared in several music videos, including 'Father of Mine' by Everclear, 'Spotlight' by Marshmello & Lil Peep, and 'Lay with Me' by Phantoms & Vanessa Hudgens.
-He has appeared in 2011 as a pink elf in the T-Mobile holiday commercial and in 2012 in a dog costume for an Old Spice commercial.
+Besides his role in Even Stevens, Lawrence's other television credits are That's So Raven, Married... with Children, ER, Frasier, and The Amanda Show, among others.
+He has appeared in the feature films Cheaper by the Dozen, Kicking & Screaming, Rebound, and Jay and Silent Bob Strike Back (in a deleted scene).
+He appeared in several music videos including "Father of Mine" by Everclear, "Spotlight" by Marshmello & Lil Peep, and "Lay with Me" by Phantoms & Vanessa Hudgens.
+He has appeared in 2011 as a pink elf in a T-Mobile holiday commercial and in 2012 in a dog costume for an Old Spice commercial.

-Steven previously co-hosted the Even More Stevens Podcast alongside Christy Carlson Romano and Nick Spano.
+Lawrence previously co-hosted the Even More Stevens Podcast alongside Christy Carlson Romano and Nick Spano.
 Its title is a reference to the television series Even Stevens (2001–2003), in which all three hosts appeared.
-The podcast ran from March to July 2023, releasing a total of 22 episodes.
-In August 2023, Christy announced on Instagram that the podcast would be paused until SAG-AFTRA negotiations were resolved, however, it never resumed.
+The podcast ran from March to July 2023 and has 22 episodes.
+In August 2023, Romano announced on Instagram that the podcast would be paused until SAG-AFTRA negotiations were resolved, however, it did not resume.